ap247/TravelJournal/README.md

+# Travel Journal
-# This is a sample travel journal created in React based off of the Scrimba React Course
+This is a sample travel journal created in React based off of the Scrimba React Course